arduino/docs-content/content/hardware/04.pro/boards/portenta-x8/tutorials/01.user-manual/content.md

 Once ready, you can customize Portenta X8, for example, Thing and Dashboard.
 This can be done by writing your own Python script leveraging the [Arduino IoT Cloud Python library](https://github.com/arduino/arduino-iot-cloud-py).
 Check the documentation and the examples inside the library to learn more about creating your own Python application.

 When your Python script is ready, you have to create a dedicated Dockerfile to integrate your new script.
-The Dockerfile needs the Out-of-the-box Python container (i.e., `arduino-ootb-python-devel`) to interact with your Arduino Cloud account correctly.
+The Dockerfile needs the Arduino Linux Wizard Python container (i.e., `arduino-ootb-python-devel`) to interact with your Arduino Cloud account correctly.

 So, open a terminal window and create a Dockerfile integrating the following code with your Python script: